 However, annuity proceeds are included in the taxable estate for federal estate tax purposes if the owner retained control of the contract at death.
 Coordinating annuity ownership, beneficiary designations and overall estate strategy can help avoid conflicts between estate liquidity needs and long-term care objectives.

 Long-term care annuities can also influence Medicaid eligibility and other means-tested benefits.
-Since these contracts are considered income-producing assets, they may count toward asset or income limits in certain states.
+Since the IRS considers these contracts income-producing assets, they may count toward asset or income limits in certain states.
 Some policies can be structured to comply with Medicaid Partnership rules.
 This allows policyholders to protect a portion of their assets if they eventually need Medicaid coverage.

 Reviewing the tax implications, ownership structure and beneficiary arrangements with a qualified financial advisor or tax professional can help align a long-term care annuity with broader estate and retirement planning goals.